-Beyond tattooing and maintaining FLT, Eddy is a practicing artist and ceramicist and actively contributes to the wider community with regular guest spots around Australia and internationally, as well as facilitating the Not Just A Girl tattoo charity flash day event.
-In 2019, NJAG raised $94,285.
+Beyond tattooing and maintaining FLT, Eddy is a practicing artist and ceramicist and actively contributes to the wider community with regular guest spots around Australia and internationally, as well as facilitating the Not Just A Girl tattoo charity flash day event, raising over $135000 so far.
 The proceeds were shared amongst charities offering services to victims of gendered violence, women and children experiencing homelessness, and assistance for Aboriginal and Torres Straight Islanders girls.
-Eddy has continued work on NJAG hosting a feminist tattoo podcast.
+Eddy continued work on NJAG hosting a feminist tattoo podcast.
 FLT Tattoo Studio also regularly holds charitable events and fundraisers to help better the community, support marginalised folks and raise awareness for feminist causes.

-Receiving a tattoo from Eddy is not a basic retail experience, rather an exchange between artist and tattoo collector.
+Receiving a tattoo from Eddy is not a basic retail experience, rather, an exchange between artist and tattoo collector.
 As a feminist, Eddy ultimately hopes that those who wear her work feel a sense of body autonomy and empowerment as a result of her meticulous approach to design, placement and application.

 I would like to acknowledge the Awabakal people who are the traditional custodians of this land where we live, learn and work.
 I acknowledge that this land was stolen and sovereignty was never ceded, it always was and always will be Aboriginal land.

 I pay my respects to the Elders past and present and extend that recognition to their descendants.
-Myself and the artists at FLT Tattoo Studio are committed to honouring the Australian Aboriginal and Torres Straight Islander peoples unique cultural and spiritual relationships to the land, waters and seas.
+Myself and the artists at FLT Tattoo Studio are committed to honouring the Australian Aboriginal and Torres Strait Islander peoples unique cultural and spiritual relationships to the land, waters and seas.